In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-A comparison of the models resulting from the two long runs (Example~\ref{ex:resRf100} and \ref{ex:res100K}) is shown in Fig.~\ref{fig:ComparisonPlot2}.
+A comparison of the models resulting from the two long runs (Example \texttt{resRf100} and \texttt{res100K}) is shown in the following Figures.
 A visual inspection indicates that the landscapes are qualitatively similar, e.g., poor algorithm settings can be found in the lower right corner.
+Comparison of the long runs with 100 function evaluations and two different surrogate models.